ramosfabiano/FSND-Capstone/README.md

 source venv/bin/activate
 ```

-Then, sure the environment variables related to the database and authentication are set.
+Then, make sure the environment variables related to the database and authentication are set.
 For convience, we provide the `setup.sh` script:

 ```bash
 (venv) source ./setup.sh